Who can petition the Parliament

 After you create a petition

 Over a holiday or recess period it may take longer for them to get back to you.
-If you have any questions you can get in touch with the Public Petitions team.
+If you have any questions you can get in touch with the Citizen Participation and Public Petitions team.

 Once your petition is ready and meets the rules, it can appear on the petitions website.
-The Public Petitions team will let you know when your petition has been published.
+The Citizen Participation and Public Petitions team will let you know when your petition has been published.